fatalaijon/refactoring/README.md

     }
 ```

-* Refactor: replace indexed for loop with for-each
+* Refactor 2: replace indexed for loop with for-each loop
-  - the for-each loop shows your **intent** more clearly than indexed for loop.
+  - the for-each loop shows your **intention** more clearly than indexed for loop.
-  - Note that it is not necessary to trim the sentence before calling hasVowel.
+  - It is not necessary to trim the sentence before calling hasVowel.
 This avoid creating another string.

 ```java
     for (String sentence: lineArray) {